The digitisation of everyday life since the 1990s has transformed the way in which intelligence agencies operate.

 Using this IPS approach, the project examines intelligence oversight in a threefold way: as a democratic mechanism, as socio-technical networks, and as an emerging transnational practice.
 It compares the efficiency and legitimacy of oversight bodies in different European countries and examines the possibilities and challenges for oversight bodies to operate at a transnational scale.

-Watch the GUARDINT project team discuss the project here and follow the King’s Department of War Studies communications channels for future update.
+Follow the King’s Department of War Studies communications channels for future updates.